grassroot-ai/getting-started-checklist/README.md

 - [x] **Initial Collaborative Task**.
 This task should be accessible to beginners and newcomers with a variety of ways to
 - [x] **Exciting Initial Announcement Event**.
 This event serves to spread the word and recruit participants.
 It is recommended to co-locate this event in a space where their might be a higher density of potential participants, for example: at a related conference.
 This initial excitement will start the momentum high.
 - [x] **Scheduled Regular Catch up Meetings**.
 These meetings build community, keep momentum going, allow opportunities for feedback, and facilitate partnerships and collaboration.
-- [x] **Milestones** - Maintain a list of milestones or goals.
-This could be a list of conference papers that the movement wants to publish, or just the conferences that the movement wants to be involved in
+- [x] **Milestones** - Maintain a public and collaborative list of milestones or goals.
+This could be a list of conference papers that the movement wants to publish, events the movement wants to speak at.

 ### Collaboration Mediums